Webilson/WebDevPlan/README.md

    2. DO SOME PRACTICE.
 Uh just do at least 3 from these lists or do your own projects if you already have your own ideas:
       - [Shop Talk show project ideas](https://github.com/melanierichards/just-build-websites)
       - UM PROBABLY PUT MORE

-Do FreeCodeCamp's Web dev stuff for review if you want. [spaced repetition good 👍👍👍👍👍👍👍](https://www.gwern.net/Spaced-repetition#literature-review)

-# less general stoff

-5. Um now figure out how to get a webdev job lmao.
+5. Get job 💵💵💵💵 The Odin Project has some stuff about this at the end of it.
    1. Specialize.
 Learn an in-demand webdev skill.
 Um just google “in demand webdev skills”.
    2. Mock interview lmao.
    3. Freelance experience??

+Do FreeCodeCamp's Web dev stuff for review if you want. [spaced repetition good 👍👍👍👍👍👍👍](https://www.gwern.net/Spaced-repetition#literature-review)